UnionHerald police reports

 Theft, burglary

+• On May 3 in the 15700 block of Quincy Street NE two unsecured vehicles were searched, but nothing was taken.

+• On May 4 in the 15700 block of Lincoln Street NE an unsecured three-wheeler was stolen off a trailer.

+• On May 3 in the 1700 block of 143 Lane NE a parked motorcycle was damaged.

+• On May 3 in the 14600 block of Highway 65 NE a vehicle was spray painted.

-• On April 27 in the 15300 block of Central Avenue NE a license plate was stolen.
+• On May 6 in the 3400 block of 133rd Lane NE a home was egged overnight.

-• On April 30 in the 15400 block of Terrace Road NW a blackmail attempt was reported.
+• On May 2 in the 1600 block of 143 Lane NE a man was arrested on assault charges.

 NOWTHEN